slashv/vue-livestore-minimal-example/README.md

 This is a minimal example of how to integrate LiveStore with Vue.

-For a more comprehensive integration ses [Vue LiveStore](https://github.com/slashv/vue-livestore)
+For a more comprehensive integration see: [Vue LiveStore](https://github.com/slashv/vue-livestore)

 ## Relevant files